The United Nations Office for Project Services (UNOPS)

 Government of India

-Following the devastating earthquakes of 2015, UNOPS has been deeply engaged in various activities supporting the government of Nepal in the assessment of damaged buildings and the enrollment of beneficiaries into housing grant schemes.
+Following the devastating earthquakes of 2015, UNOPS has led various activities supporting the government of Nepal in the assessment of damaged buildings and the enrollment of beneficiaries into housing grant schemes.

-UNOPS is expanding its footprint in post-earthquake reconstruction and aims to provide socio-technical assistance to individual households, developing innovative approaches to retrofitting earthquake-damaged homes and to provide services to the most vulnerable households, ensuring nobody is left behind.
+UNOPS expanded its footprint in post-earthquake reconstruction and provided socio-technical assistance to individual households, developing innovative approaches to retrofitting earthquake-damaged homes and providing services to the most vulnerable households, ensuring nobody is left behind.

-UNOPS team in Kathmandu is further supporting efforts made by the Government of Nepal to reform the security sector.
-UNOPS supports Nepal’s innovation agenda, creating new opportunities and jobs for the people of Nepal.
+While ensuring gender, diversity and inclusion is mainstreamed in all its projects, UNOPS has further supported government efforts to reform the security sector and supports Nepal’s innovation agenda by creating new opportunities and jobs for the people of Nepal.

 Life expectancy at birth indicates the number of years a newborn infant would live if prevailing patterns of mortality at the time of its birth were to stay the same throughout its life.

 Source: data.worldbank.org (2021)28.61MPopulationTotal population

 Total population is based on the de facto definition of population, which counts all residents regardless of legal status or citizenship.
 The values shown are midyear estimates.